Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 NSF cheque related charges

-Shade this box if the former tenant made a payment by cheque that was returned to you because of non-sufficient funds (NSF), and has not paid you back for the charges related to the NSF cheque.
+Check this box if the former tenant made a payment by cheque that was returned to you because of NSF, and has not paid you back for the charges related to the NSF cheque.
 You must also be applying for Reason 1 to make this claim.

 If the former tenant owes you for NSF charges, complete the table to show how you calculated the amount the tenant owes you.
 Fill in one row of the table for each NSF cheque the tenant gave you.
 Include the following information:

-Example: On December 31, 2021, the tenant Jean Jasper gave Stan Petri, the landlord, a cheque for $1000, dated January 1, 2022 for January’s rent, but the cheque was returned NSF.
-As a result, the bank charged Stan an NSF fee of $5; the fee appeared on his bank statement on January 14.
-Stan also had costs related to handling the NSF cheque.
-After Jean moved out of the rental unit on February 12, 2022, Stan applied filed this application with the LTB.
+Example: On January 1, 2026, the tenant Sophia Maxwell gave Bruce Campanolo, the landlord, a cheque for $1000 for January’s rent, but the cheque was returned NSF.
+As a result, the bank charged Bruce an NSF fee of $5; the fee appeared on his bank statement on January 14.
+Bruce also had costs related to handling the NSF cheque.
+After Sophia moved out of the rental unit, Bruce filed this application with the LTB.

 Utilities